 Modern Engineering at Warbreck Water Tower

 The building is quite a monument to modern engineering and materials.
-It’s made from reinforced concrete faced with pre-cast concrete blocks with a reinforced concrete roof.
+Made from reinforced concrete, faced with pre-cast concrete blocks, with a reinforced concrete roof.
 Even the doors are concrete, according to Andrew Richardson.

 The water tower is at the top of one of the few hills on the Fylde Coast.
 It’s 37.5 metres above ground level and the tank itself is 7.62 metres high.

 David Howarth used to go up on top of the tower when he was young.
 He thinks it’s the best spot for a view of all of Blackpool, better even than the view from the Tower.
 Dot Shaws dad worked for the Fylde Water Board in the 50’s and 60’s and he used to take her in the building.
-At the age of 10 she thought it was never ending – something she’s never forgotten.
+Aged just 10 years old, she thought it was never ending.
+It’s something she’s never forgotten.